yeonsoochung/corp-favorita/README.md

 Overall trends demonstrate that the lower the price of oil, the higher the unit sales as well as the share of units sold that were on promo.
 Ecuador is a petrostate, so if oil prices decrease, then consumers will be less likely to spend money, which is why we see more items going on promotion and sold as such.

 Trends of unit sales at the state level generally mirrored the overall trend.
 The state of Santa Elena is an exception due to a substantial dip in sales between Apr.
 2016 and Oct.
-2016 (its % unit sales on-promo saw a spike from Jul.
+2016.
+By contrast, its % unit sales on-promo saw a spike from Jul.
 2016 to Nov.
-2016).
+2016, indicating that customers were particularly focused on purchasing items on promotion during this time period.
 Another exception is the trend in % unit sales on-promo in the state of Manabi.
 In May 2016, 99.92% of units sold were on-promo.
 This coincides with a major earthquake that occurred in this state on Apr.
 16, 2016.

 ### Top Selling Items on-Promo

 - **School and Office Supplies (SOS)** sell at the highest percentage of units on promo overall (i.e., entire data set), driven by their sales in Q2 and Q3 over every year in the data set (In Ecuador, schools in the coastal regions start the school year in April, and those in the Andean regions start in September).
-The steep drop in oil prices in Q2 of 2015 prompts Ecuadorians to withhold purhcase of SOS items, indicated by the absence of a peak for the April 2015 back-to-school season.
+The steep drop in oil prices in Q2 of 2015 prompted Ecuadorians to withhold purchase of SOS items, indicated by the absence of a peak for the April 2015 back-to-school season.

 <p align="center">
 <img src="images/sos.PNG" alt="Alt text" width="800"/>